Minimum Auto Insurance Requirements by State in 2025 (Mandated Coverage by State)

 Secured with SHA-256 Encryption

 In the United States, each state has its own auto insurance regulations.
-Car insurance laws by state vary in how much coverage they require — some states demand the bare minimum car insurance while others have much stricter laws.
-No matter what the laws are in your state, if your budget is tight, it’s best to get cheap state minimum insurance.
+Auto insurance laws by state vary in how much coverage they require — some states demand the bare minimum car insurance while others have much stricter laws.
+No matter what the laws are in your state, if your budget is tight, it’s best to get cheap car insurance within the state minimum.

 If minimum coverage sounds right for you, you should still compare state minimum car insurance quotes with multiple companies to find the best price.
 Although minimum insurance is the cheapest option, you’ll see different rates based on your unique circumstances.